levink/LogReader/readme.md

 Example: regex "?asd*" find matches on "wasd123" string.

 #### Structure
 Project contains two parts: Java application for Android and C++ program for Windows.
-Android app asynchronously load resources and transfer data blocks through JNI to C++ engine for parsing.
+Android application asynchronously loads resources and transfers data blocks through JNI to C++ engine for parsing.
 Win-part contains unit tests for C++ engine.
 Such split allows fast dev-test cycle for native part.

 #### Coding time
 I've spent around 40 hours for write it.
 No magic.
 Only this approach works: think-code-test-clean-think... =)